saigowtham2023/tick-tack-to/README.md

     - adding a game component as the default component
     - adding history state to maintain the history of the game **add a feature to list the previous states of the board**
+    - add a orderd list element to game and pass moves as a prop to it
+    - moves gets a list of "go to buttons" using map method on the history state and arrow function